actbee/Guessing_AI/README.md

 ```

 ## Install Dependencies
-Run the following command.
+Run the following commands.
 This installation may take a bit.
 ```
 npm install
+npm install ml5
+npm install bayes
 ```

 ## Start the Local Server